 SAVVY TIP: You can’t have a joint credit card in the UK.
 Unless your name is on the credit card agreement, you’re not liable for the debts, even if you had a credit card attached to that account.

-Loans: But, unless it’s a joint loan, the bank or card company can’t ask anyone else to repay the debts out of their own money.
+Loans: Loans should be repaid from the estate.
+However, unless it’s a joint loan, the bank or card company can’t ask anyone else to repay the debts out of their own money.

 Hire purchase agreements: If someone has bought a car on a hire purchase agreement, the car doesn’t belong to them until the last payment has been made.
 The hire purchase company can’t simply take the car because payments haven’t been made as long as a third of the money owed has been repaid (instead it would have to go to court).
 Dealing with hire purchase agreements can be complicated, especially if a family member wants to keep the car, so talk to a debt advice charity if your loved one has a hire purchase agreement.